She Loves Biscotti

 What does fregola look like?

-As you can see, fregola is tiny little beads of semolina which have been toasted.
-The roasting creates different color variations, from tan to dark brown; these different colors contribute to the visual rustic appeal of the final dish.
+As you can see, fregola is tiny little beads of semolina, slightly larger in size when compared to Israeli couscous that is toasted.
+This process creates different color variations, from tan to dark brown; these different colors contribute to the final dish’s visual rustic appeal.
 As we all know, we eat with our eyes first!

 What does fregola feel like?